python/typing_extensions/doc/index.rst

    See :py:class:`typing.SupportsAbs`.

-   ``typing_extensions`` backports a more performant version of this protocol in Python 3.11 and lower.
+   ``typing_extensions`` backports a more performant version of this protocol on Python 3.11 and lower.

    .. versionadded:: 4.6.0